Mural discovered in Budapest, Hungary.

 - Kynder Travel searches for kind, eco-conscious and community-based hospitality establishments around the planet.
 They only work with accommodations that care about guests, their staff, community and the world.
 Your first act of kindness can be to book a room in one of Kynder Travel’s unique destinations.

-- The Kind Travel Group creates acts of kindness every day through established partnerships.
+- Kind Traveler (KindTraveler.com) creates acts of kindness every day through established partnerships with hotels and charities.
 In 2017 they won the Best Ethical Travel Agency award from Eluxe Magazine.
-Every booking offers discounts below other booking sites and then Kind Travel donates $10 to a selected charity.
-You get to pick which of their vetted organizations to donate to.
+Every booking offers discounts below other booking sites upon a $10 nightly donation to a local charity that helps you leave a positive mark on the destination you are visiting, or to a favorite charity of choice.
+100% goes to charity and there are more than 50 local and global vetted charities to choose from.

 A Philadelphia volunteer ready to perform random acts of kindness with visitors and locals.